LinkedEarth/Pyleoclim_util/README.md

 ### <a name="req">Requirements</a>

-- LiPD v0.1.8.2
+- LiPD v0.1.8.3
 - pandas v0.19+
 - numpy v1.12+
 - matplotlib v2.0+
-- Cartopy v0.13+
+- Basemap v1.0.7+

-The installer will automatically check for the needed updates ***except*** for Cartopy.
+The installer will automatically check for the needed updates

-Cartopy doesn't install properly through pip.
-Use <a href="http://conda.pydata.org/miniconda.html"> Conda</a>.
-See the instructions on the <a href="http://scitools.org.uk/cartopy/docs/latest/installing.html"> developer website.

 ### <a name="further_info">Further information</a>